 Some common reasons people look for extra support include:

 - caring for a child who has special needs or a long-term illness

 - behaviour issues

 Talk to your GP - they can help you find the best support for you and your family.

 Your public health nurse (PHN) can also offer you support.
-Public health nurses can give you reliable information and advice in a range of areas concerning child and family health.
-They can also refer you to other sources of support in your local area, like the Child and Family Agency.
+Public health nurses can give you reliable information and advice about child and family health.
+They can also refer you to other sources of support in your local area, such as the Child and Family Agency.